Introduction

 Creating a Virtual Network Subnet

+Sign in to the Azure portal.
+Then click on the Azure portal menu.
+Select Create a resource.
 Then, select the resource group of your created Azure AD DS managed the domain from the list of resources.

-After that, open Address space for configuring.
+After that, open the Address space for configuring.

-The virtual network is created with a single address then used by the default subnet.
+The virtual network is created with a single address and then used by the default subnet.
 After this, everything is ready.
 Select Save.

 After saving, you should receive a successfully saved address space.